Tropical Storm Claudette (2021): Alabama

 Heavy rainfall and strong thunderstorms affected much of Alabama, with the greatest precipitation occurring along two bands in the northern and southern portions of the state.
 The highest measured rainfall total was 6.44 in in northeastern Alabama, though meteorologists at the National Weather Service estimated totals may have been locally higher.
 These rains contributed to the state producing 50 percent more hydroelectric power than expected during the month of June.
 Flooding occurred along an area from Tuscaloosa to Birmingham to Fort Payne in conjunction with the heaviest rainfall during the overnight of June 19–20.
 The state's Emergency Management Agency estimated 150–200 homes to be damaged.
 Search and rescue teams were deployed to search for those who were lost in flash floods, and crews used boats in Pebble Creek to do so.
 Near Tuscaloosa, a private dam failed and the subsequent flooding washed out a water and sewer main at Nucor Corp.'s steel plant.
 This in turn damaged the city's sewage system, prompting officials to issue water restrictions for 100,000 people.
 Flooding in the city damaged or destroyed 45 homes.
 Damage to the sewer system alone is estimated at $1.5–4 million.
 Flooding destroyed 5 homes, severely damaged 38, and otherwise impacted a further 53 in Northport and Tuscaloosa collectively.
 Residential and infrastructure damage between the two cities reached $3.35 million.

 The strongest winds occurred in southern and coastal counties, with brief periods of sustained gales reported in Dauphin Island and Fort Morgan.
 A maximum gust of 49 mph was measured in Point Clear.
 Approximately 90,000 Alabama Power customers lost electricity due to downed power lines.
 Storm surge accompanying the cyclone generally reached 1–3 ft, with a maxima of 3.67 ft in Bayou La Batre.
 Surf heights on top of the surge in Mobile Bay reached 6–12 ft.
-Flooding forced the closure of roads in Bayou La Batre, Coden, and The Causeway along U.S. Route 90.
+Flooding forced the closure of roads in Bayou La Batre, Coden, and The Causeway along US 90.
 The Dauphin Island fishing pier sustained minor damage.
-Three tornadoes touched down in the state: two were rated EF0 while the other was rated EF2.
-The former two caused minimal damage near Florala and the Cedar Point Pier in Mobile where one person was injured by debris.
+Four tornadoes touched down in the state: two were rated EF0, one was rated EF1 and the other was rated EF2.
+The EF0 tornadoes caused minimal damage near Florala and the Cedar Point Pier south of Alabama Port where one person was injured by debris.
+The EF1 tornado, which wasn't discovered until November 2023, caused tree damage north of Johnsonville.
 The latter of these caused extensive damage along a 22 mi path from East Brewton to Castleberry.
 The tornado damaged or destroyed about 70 buildings and injured 20 people; 2 people sustained serious injuries, one of whom was thrown from his home when it was destroyed.